Back to Creator Lab

 How Chatting Drives 95% of Creator Revenue

 Here's something most new creators don't get: your feed is a storefront, but your DMs are the cash register.
 The feed gets people in the door.
 Chatting closes the sale.
 For the creators we manage at B9, roughly 95% of their total revenue comes through DMs — PPV sales, customs, tips, sexting sessions.
 The subscription fee?
 That's basically a cover charge.
+(Model the math yourself — plug in your sub price and count to see the split.)
+For a breakdown of what sexting actually pays per minute across different platforms, see our full rates guide.
+One thing our chatters for OnlyFans learned early: pricing psychology matters more than the content itself.
+If you send a PPV as the first message for $10, you've set the price floor.
+But if you build rapport first, you can sell the same content for $25 — because you didn't anchor the price low from the start.
+That's the difference between OnlyFans chatters who make creators $5K a month and ones who pull $40K.
 Before we took over one creator's chatting, she was making $5K a month sending mass PPVs to everyone.
 No personalization, no fan notes, no strategy.
 Within 30 days of our team managing her DMs, she hit $40K.
 Same content, same subscriber count — just smarter conversations.
+This is the exact system B9's chatting team runs for every creator we manage.
+See if you qualify for B9 chatting

 Donut chart showing 95% of OnlyFans creator revenue comes from DM chatting versus 5% from subscriptions